DFT and Model Hamiltonian Study of Optoelectronic Properties of Some Low-Symmetry Graphene Quantum Dots: Introduction

 Because of their strictly planar geometry and aromatic character, PAHs are $\pi$-conjugated organic molecules in which the energetically low-lying $\sigma$-bonds hold the atomic skeleton together, while the orbitals close to the Fermi level are of the $\pi$ type.
-PAHs are abundant in nature because they are not only found in fossil fuels on earth, but also in the interstellar dust and are believed to be responsible for the near infrared (IR) to visible absorption bands called diffuse interstellar bands \citep{diffuse-interstellar-band-Geballe_2016}.
-Because of this reason, the electronic structure, vibrational and optical properties of PAHs have been of great interest not only in physics and chemistry, but also in astronomy and astrophysics \citep{zerner-group-pah-apj-1991,diffuse-interstellar-band-Geballe_2016}.
+PAHs are abundant in nature because they are not only found in fossil fuels on earth, but also in the interstellar dust and are believed to be responsible for the infrared emission bands dominating the spectra emerging from galactic and extra-galactic sources\cite{annurev:/content/journals/10.1146/annurev.astro.46.060407.145211} as well as for the near infrared to visible absorption bands called diffuse interstellar bands \cite{diffuse-interstellar-band-Geballe_2016}.
+Because of this reason, the electronic structure, vibrational and optical properties of PAHs have been of great interest not only in physics and chemistry, but also in astronomy and astrophysics \cite{zerner-group-pah-apj-1991,diffuse-interstellar-band-Geballe_2016,annurev:/content/journals/10.1146/annurev.astro.46.060407.145211}.
 Given the itinerant character of the $\pi$ electrons, their response to externally applied electromagnetic field is strong, leading to interesting linear and nonlinear optical properties of PAHs.
-As a result of which, PAHs (or GQDs), have tremendous potential applications in optoelectronic devices \citep{lussem2016doped,ma2010interface,facchetti2011pi,guo2017fabrication,liu2018all,fetzer2007chemistry,friend1999electroluminescence,burroughes1990light}.
-Due to their interesting photophysical properties, PAHs can also be used as solute polarity probes \citep{acree1990polycyclic}.
-In addition, it is a well-known fact that many PAHs are highly carcinogenic, therefore, it is important to study their electronic structure and related properties so as to understand their interaction with living tissues \citep{zerner-group-pah-apj-1991,harvey1991polycyclic}.
+As a result of which, PAHs (or GQDs), have tremendous potential applications in optoelectronic devices \cite{lussem2016doped,ma2010interface,facchetti2011pi,guo2017fabrication,liu2018all,fetzer2007chemistry,friend1999electroluminescence,burroughes1990light}.
+Due to their interesting photophysical properties, PAHs can also be used as solute polarity probes \cite{acree1990polycyclic}.
+In addition, it is a well-known fact that many PAHs are highly carcinogenic, therefore, it is important to study their electronic structure and related properties so as to understand their interaction with living tissues \cite{zerner-group-pah-apj-1991,harvey1991polycyclic}.